 Lloyd’s or Lloyd's of London is an insurance marketplace located in the City of London.
 It developed out of an informal meeting of ship owners, merchants and sailors in Edward Lloyd's coffeehouse.
 The original coffeehouse first opened in 1688 making Lloyd's over 300 years old.
-Anyone who spends any time dealing with Lloyd's will know that there really is nothing else quite like Lloyd's.
+Lloyd's really is a unique and interesting institutional, and there is really nothing else quite like it.

 For example, did you know that Lloyd's uses an accounting system that runs for thee years rather than the usual one year accounts that most companies use?
 Three years was the length of time that a 17th century ship took to circumnavigate the globe, and since most of the business written at Lloyd's during it's early years was Marine insurance, it was decided that it was a good idea to run the accounts for three years and it hasn't changed since.

 But how does Lloyd's work in practice?
 Who pays whom for what and how do they decide how much to pay?
 And how do people make money from all of this?

 Syndicates are the basic building blocks of Lloyd's.
 The word syndicate just means a group of people and in the context of Lloyd's, a Syndicate is a group who are willing to collectively write insurance.